 A/F Sensor: Air Fuel Ratio Sensor

-The A/F sensor changes current and voltage to provide a range of fuel mixtures as rich as 12:1 to as lean as 19:1.
-When a rich signal is sent to the PCM, it is a negative current with a voltage signal below 3.3 V. When a lean signal is sent to the PCM, It’s a positive current with a voltage above 3.3 volts.
-If there is no change in current and voltage is at 3.3 V, it is at stoichiometry.
-A scan tool is necessary when diagnosing this sensor.
-The signal will typically be steady around 3.3 V.
+A rich signal is a negative current with a voltage below 3.3 V. A lean signal is a positive current with a voltage above 3.3 volts.
+If there is no change in current and voltage is at 3.3 V, it is at stoichiometry (14.7:1).
+These sensors are more complex with a larger plug with six and seven wires.
+Therefore, a scan tool is typically necessary when diagnosing this sensor.